The Dover Boys at Pimento University: Production

 The cartoon is filled with puns on the Rover Boys series: the occurrences of the names Pimento, Cheddar, and Roquefort reflect the Rover Boys' old school of Colby Hall; Tom, Dick and Larry borrow their names from Tom, Sam and Dick Rover (as well as the generic names Tom, Dick and Harry), Dora Standpipe is named after Tom Rover's fiancée Dora Stanhope, and Dan Backslide is named after Rover Boys villain Dan Baxter.

 Although voice credits from Warner Bros. cartoons are not easy to find beyond Mel Blanc (who, using more or less his normal voice, portrays Dan Backslide and the telegram delivery boy), animation historian Michael Barrier has stated that John McLeish voiced the part of the narrator (he performed a similar role as the stately, unctuous narrator on several Goofy shorts for the Disney studio).
-The voice of Tom Dover was performed by long-time Termite Terrace writer Tedd Pierce, who also provided the story.
-Vocal harmonies were provided by The Sportsmen Quartet, from Jack Benny's radio program.
+The voice of Tom Dover was performed by long-time Schlesinger writer Tedd Pierce, who also provided the story.
+Vocal harmonies were provided by The Sportsmen Quartet from Jack Benny's radio program.
 Dora was voiced by Marjorie Tarlton.
 Dan Backslide's character design was a caricature of Jones' animator Ken Harris.
-McLeish also narrated the 1943 cartoon The Rocky Road to Ruin of the Color Rhapsody series from Columbia Pictures and Screen Gems, adding to the similarity between it and The Dover Boys.

-The cartoon's distinct limited animation style would be adopted as something of a house style by the studio UPA; animators who worked on this short, including Robert Cannon and Rudy Larriva, would later work at UPA.
-UPA would too release a cartoon similar to the Dover Boys entitled The Rover Boys in Peril in 1948 exclusively for the United States Navy, which McLeish and Cannon also worked on.
+The cartoon's distinct limited animation style, and its abstract/modern art influenced layouts by John McGrew and backgrounds by Gene Fleury and Bernyce Polifka, would be adopted as elements of the house style for the United Productions of America (UPA) studio.
+Several animators and artists who worked on this short, including Robert Cannon, Rudy Larriva, Fleury, and Polifka, would later work at UPA.